 Since SciLifeLab launched in 2010, it’s been in constant growth.
 What started as a two separate research campuses in Stockholm and Uppsala, have grown into a government-commissioned national infrastructure, with equal access for all Swedish academic researchers.
-We’ve gone from occupying just a few floors in two buildings, to having over 1 300 affiliated researchers and 40 infrastructure facilities at a number of universities across Sweden.
+We’ve gone from occupying just a few floors in two buildings, to having over 1 300 affiliated researchers and 40 infrastructure units at a number of universities across Sweden.

 Over the last decade, the scope of SciLifeLab has widened and developed, and that’s something we want our look to convey.
 And what better timing than during 2020, our 10-year anniversary?

 As you’ve probably noticed, several updates to SciLifeLab’s look have already been carried out during 2020, such as the new profile colors and the new website.
 And as of today, we’re launching the new logo.
 Designed to showcase the dynamic and frontline organization that SciLifeLab is, and the fast pace at which we’re constantly moving forward.
 A logo to stay with us as we continue to grow and develop.